jahid-razan/Dashboards/README.md

 The sql code can be found [here](https://github.com/jahidrazan/Codes/blob/main/shipping_time_and_revenue_per_sales_class.sql).

-Following formula is used to calculate the % of A products shipped within 0-1 days:
+Following formula is used in tableau to calculate the % of A products shipped within 0-1 days:

         • % A products shipped in 0-1 days: Total Number of A products shipped within 0-1 day / Total Number of A products sold

 Similar logic is also applicable for calculting the % of products shipped in 0-1 days for sales class A+, B, C,and D. Also, the same method is used for calculating the percentage of shipped products within 0-1 days.

-To calculate the total number of orders shipped in 0-1 day the following logic is used:
+To calculate the total number of orders shipped in 0-1 day the following logic is used in tableau:

        • % of orders shipped in 0-1 day : Total orders shipped within 0-1 day / Total Number of orders